Rožďalovice: History

 (end of the 15th century – 1622), the Waldstein family (1622–1760) and the Lobkowicz family (1815–1930).

+Demographics

 Transport

 Rožďalovice is located on the railway line Nymburk–Jičín.

 Sights

 The Rožďalovice Castle is originally a Renaissance building.
 It was built in 1622 and rebuilt in the Baroque style in 1760, when the clock tower was also added.
 Further modifications were made in 1935–1938.
 The sculptural decoration comes from Michael Brokoff.
 The castle is surrounded by a castle park and gardens.
 Today it houses a retirement home and is inaccessible to the public.

 The Church of Saint Gall was built in the Baroque style in 1725–1734.
 It was built on the site of an old Gothic demolished church.